ZhipengCai/zhipeng-academic/content/authors/admin/_index.md

 ---

 I am interested in general machine learning and computer vision problems.
 During PhD, I was interested in robust geometric perception, which estimates computer vision models (correspondences between images, poses, 3D reconstructions) given outlier contaminated data.
 I was specifically interested in designing efficient algorithms that have optimality guarantees, i.e., guarantee to return the best solution.
 After joining Intel, my interests shift towards a mixture of learning and vision, where I study various problems such as 1. learning-based perception (feature matching, finding correspondences, pose estimation, depth estimation etc) 2.
 Continual Learning 3.
 Generative models (e.g., novel view synthesis, image/3D scene generation).
 My work has been selected as one of the 12 best papers at ECCV'18.

+I have (co-)supervised Ph.D students/interns from various countries (send me an email if you are interested in internships/collaborations, different base locations are possible, e.g., US, Germany, China).
 {style="text-align: justify;"}